 Conductor’s life changed when Hugh was a young boarding school boy.
 He returned home for holidays and decided to give him a try.
 He got him in, rode him and his campdrafting career started from there.

 Conductor is a seriously good horse.
 The inaugural winner of the Charlie Maher Young Gun Draft, Landmark 2014, a winner at Paradise, the winner of the Stallion Shootout, Landmark 2015, a winner at Sydney Royal, 4th in the Gold Cup 2012 and a finalist on 2 previous occasions.
-He is a horse that continues to post good scores with little fuss and his progeny continue to create sale results that impress year, after year, after year.
+He is a horse that has always posted good scores with little fuss and his progeny continue to create sale results that impress year, after year, after year.